2007 Arizona Cardinals season: Week 2: vs. Seattle Seahawks

-Q4 – ARZ – 0:01 – Neil Rackers 42-yard FG (ARZ 23–20)

-Week 3
+Week 3: at Baltimore Ravens

 Coming off their divisional home win over the Seahawks, the Cardinals flew to M&T Bank Stadium for an intraconference "bird" battle with the Baltimore Ravens.
 In the first quarter, the Ravens flew first with kicker Matt Stover getting a 21-yard field goal for the only score of the period.
 In the second quarter, the Ravens increased their lead with Stover's 28-yard field goal.
 Arizona would manage to get on the board with kicker Neil Rackers getting a 48-yard field goal, yet Baltimore managed to put more and more distance from the Cards with QB Steve McNair completing a 13-yard TD pass to WR Derrick Mason, along with WR/PR Yamon Figurs returning a punt 75 yards for a touchdown.

 In the third quarter, the Cardinals managed to get a 40-yard field goal from Rackers, yet the Ravens continued its domination with Stover getting a 43-yard field goal.
 In the fourth quarter, with QB Matt Leinart being ineffective, back-up QB Kurt Warner came in and ignited the Cards' offense with a 5-yard TD pass and a 32-yard TD pass to WR Anquan Boldin.
 Afterwards, Arizona tied the game with Rackers getting a 41-yard field goal.
 The Ravens got a last-second win with Stover nailing a 46-yard field goal.

 With the loss, the Cardinals fell to 1–2.

-Week 4
+Week 4: vs. Pittsburgh Steelers

 Trying to rebound from their road loss to the Ravens, the Cardinals went home for another interconference fight, as they would face the Pittsburgh Steelers.
 In the first quarter, Arizona trailed as Steelers QB Ben Roethlisberger completed a 43-yard TD pass to WR Santonio Holmes for the only score of the quarter.
 However, in the third quarter, the Cards started to fight back.
 As starting QB Matt Leinart struggled, back-up QB Kurt Warner came in and completed a 6-yard TD pass to WR Jerheme Urban for the only score of the period.
 In the fourth quarter, Leinart was put back in and the Cardinals didn't miss a beat as rookie WR Steve Breaston returned a punt 73 yards for a touchdown, along with RB Edgerrin James getting a 2-yard TD pass.
 However, Pittsburgh retaliated as Roethlisberger and Holmes hooked up with each other again on a 7-yard TD pass.
 Afterwards, Arizona held off an attempt to tie the game and won.
 Both teams would eventually meet again in Super Bowl XLIII.

 With the win, the Cardinals improved to 2–2.